cboettig/ews-review/manuscript-w-refs.md

 saddle-node, and occurs in many of the same systems.
 However, when a system passes through a transcritical bifurcation, the stable equilibrium transitions smoothly from positive to zero, or the reverse.
-In population systems, this corresponds to a transition from a very small population size to extinction - an important but non-catastrophic, and probably directly observable, event.
+In population systems, this corresponds to a transition from an equilibrium of a very small population size to extinction - an important but non-catastrophic, and probably directly observable, event.
 CSD is observed prior to the transcritical bifurcations (Chisholm and Filotas 2009, Kéfi et al. 2012).

 An experimental example a transcritical bifurcation found in Drake and Griffen (2010), where the a population of *Daphnia* were forced through a transcritical